-Patients who participate in our screening program will undergo a low-dose computerized tomography (CT) scan of the chest.
-This pain-free, noninvasive lung screening creates an image that can show abnormalities or tumors.
+Our lung cancer screening program provides a low-dose computerized tomography (CT) scan of the chest.
 It uses low-dose CT to quickly screen the lungs with minimal exposure to radiation.
+This form of lung screening is pain-free and non-invasive.
 Lung cancer screening is for patients who are not experiencing any symptoms of lung disease.

 Lung screening cost